brusMX/openshift-azure-utils/README.md

-# openshift-azure-utils
+# Openshift Azure utils

-Set of tools to have a better experience on Azure with OpenShift
+Set of tools to have a better experience on Azure with OpenShift.